How to Set Healthy Boundaries for Stronger Relationships

 4. Stay Consistent: Mixed messages can blur your boundaries.
 Reinforce them consistently to ensure they’re respected.

 5. Seek Support: If setting boundaries feels especially challenging, a therapist or trusted friend can help you navigate your emotions and develop strategies.
+It's a skill that helps reduce anxiety and strengthens your confidence over time.

 Maintaining Boundaries in Challenging Situations